chapmanu/web-components/README.md

 ### Releasing a New Bower Version

-When you have made new changes to the assets and are ready to release a new bower version, run the command `rake release`.
-The release robot will help walk you through the steps of releasing a new version.
+Run `rake release` to publish a new bower version and update the demo site.
+The release robot will help walk you through these steps.

 ### Updating the Demo Site

-Run `rake publish` to update hosted demo site to match your local version.
+Run `rake publish` to make demo site to match your local version.
 Note that this step is already done for you when running `rake release`.